nehad1992/RPG/README.md

 _Open index.html with a web browser._

 ## Support and contact details
 _Issues or concerns?
-Contact us at andrewphilpott92@gmail.com or _
+Contact us at andrewphilpott92@gmail.com or nehadoodipoonia@gmail.com_

 ## Technologies Used
 _Html_